OranGot/FOZOS/README.md

 # FOZOS
+This is an os I am making for fun and it's not intended for any use so far.
 ## Info

 Made with limine.
 Supported platforms: x86-64
 Written in: zig, c, assembly
 ## Goals
   1. Stable
   2. Built in desktop enviroment
+  3. Customisable
 ## Features implimented:
-  1. TTY
+  1. tty
   2. debug printing
   3. pmm
   4. vmm
   5. nvme(basic)
+  6. gpt
 ## Build
-  1. To build FOZOS first you must have these dependencies: make, zig(0.13.0), qemu, git, sgdisk, clang
+  1. To build development build of FOZOS first you must have these dependencies: make, zig(latest), qemu, git, sgdisk, clang
-  2. run make in the root of the project
+  2. run sudo make in the root of the project
   3. That's it! project will now build for x64 which is the only currently supported architecture and it will also be run in qemu.
+If you only want to build the kerner run zig build